guivictorr/ig.news/README.md

 - Push to your branch: `git push origin my-feature`.

 Once your pull request has been merged, you can delete your branch.

-## 📝 License

-This project is under the MIT license.
-See the [LICENSE](https://github.com/guivictorr/CURRENT_REPOSITORY/blob/master/LICENSE) file for more details.